In This Series:

 There has been a tradition throughout the Christian era, especially in the Catholic and Orthodox traditions, of seeing an individual “mystical marriage” as part of the greater corporate marriage between God and man.
 I am not suggesting, as pagan religions have done, that we are to unite sexually with God.
 God is a spirit and the realms of heaven transcend earthly sexual need or behavior.
 What I am suggesting is that the metaphor of Christ marrying the Church can be taken individually by believers as well as the more common understanding of it being a corporate union.

-In Eph 5:32, in speaking of a man and woman becoming one flesh, Paul says:
+In Ephesians 5:32, in speaking of a man and woman becoming one flesh, Paul says:

 In this verse, Paul delivers the coup de grâce, the final brilliant stroke and focal point of the epistle, whose thematic roots go all the way back to the first chapter.
 Like a swordsman making a final flourish before dispatching his foe, Paul shockingly and brilliantly rips the veil that had hidden the answer to the mystery of the supreme purpose and end for God having saved us, as well as the mysteries behind God having made us male and female, sexual beings, called into faithful, monogamous, heterosexual relationships that were to personify the virtue of sacrificial love.